DAP-Lab/hindustani_raga_dataset_processing/README.md

 | RHeel        | Y             | N           | N                      |

 2. We process the data and convert it to a time series for each of the key points.
-3. Nulls in data (based on confidence <0.3) are interpolated using linear interpolation.
+3. Nulls in data (based on rejecting keypoints with confidence <0.3) are interpolated using linear interpolation.
 4. For low-pass filtering, we use the Savitzky Golay (SavGol) filter.
 The window length of the filter is chosen to be 13 and the polynomial order to be 4.
 5. Resampling – the time series was resampled at 10ms using scipy.signal.resample which is an FFT-based resampling algorithm
 6. For each keypoint z-score normalization ($\frac{p -\mu}{\sigma}$) was done for the position $p$ per axis ($x,y,z$) using the mean $\mu$ and standard deviation $\sigma$ for that keypoint and axis across the entire recording.
 Z-score normalization was chosen since we want to retain the direction of motion concerning the mean position of the key point.
 Thus a positive z-score on the x-axis indicates a position to the right of the mean position and a negative z-score indicates a position to the left of the mean position.
 Similarly, a positive z-score on the y-axis indicates a position lower than the mean position whilst a negative z-score indicates a position above the mean position.
 For the z-axis, a positive score means towards the camera and a negative score means away from the front-facing camera.